phannahcmu/Paige-Hannah-Portfolio/final_project_Paige_Hannah.md

 ## The data
-I have recreated the datasets that I will be using in [This Excel document](/Data for final project.xlsx).
+I have recreated the datasets that I will be using in [this Excel document](/Data for final project.xlsx).

 Telling this particular story about credit scores requires a variety of data from different sources.
 Each tab in the Excel document represents a different visualization and includes the data needed to create the visualization, along withe the source(s).
 All of the data is publicly available.